 Skull theory - can you really predict your baby's sex?

-The basic premise of the skull theory is that men have squarer, stockier and bigger heads than women, and, so the theory goes, these differences may be spotted in the womb.
+The basic premise of skull theory is that men have squarer, stockier and bigger heads than women, and, so the theory goes, these differences may be spotted in the womb.
+The main differences are:

 Unfortunately the science on this one is more than a little shaky.
 For starters, the human skull continues to form and grow well beyond the womb.